reflectoring/reflectoring.github.io/_posts/hacks/2017-01-02-github-fork-and-pull.md

 # create and switch to a new branch for your feature
 git checkout -b my-feature-branch

-# upload the branch and all changes within it to the remote fork
+# upload the branch and all committed changes within it to the remote fork
 git push
 ```